opencoff/ovpn-tool/README.md

 such as openssl.
 It is a replacement for and an enhancement to easy-rsa (typically bundled with OpenVPN).

+## IMPORTANT
+* v0.9.x is a breaking change from the previous version:
+   - `pki/` code is moved to its own repository
+   - boltdb code refactored (e.g., use AEAD for storing DB key)
+* If you are using v0.8.x, please export the database and import it.
+  See the section on importing below.

 ## Features
 * Uses a single [boltdb](https://github.com/etcd/bbolt) instance to store the certificates and keys.
 * All data strored in the database is encrypted with keys derived from a user supplied CA passphrase.
+* Support for arbitrary chain of intermediate CAs
 * The certificates and keys are opinionated:
+   * Secp521r1 used for CA certificates
    * Secp256k1 EC certificate private keys
    * "SSL-Server" attribute set on server certificates (nsCertType)
    * "SSL-Client" attribute set on client certificates (nsCertType)